michael-tudor-GitHub/michael-tudor-GitHub/README.md

 ## ⚡ AI as Leverage, Not a Shortcut

-Last year I used AI to think clearer, move faster, and ship real products.
+I use AI to think clearer, move faster, and ship real products.

-I used it to write and refactor code.
-I used it to shape architecture and pressure-test decisions.
-I used it to replace manual workflows with agents that do real work.
-I used it across text, images, video, and voice.
+I use it to write and refactor code.
+I use it to shape architecture and pressure-test decisions.
+I use it to replace manual workflows with agents that do real work.
+I use it across text, images, video, and voice.

-Productivity didn't just improve.
-It skyrocketed.
+Productivity doesn't just improve.
+It skyrockets.

-And it wasn't just ChatGPT.
-I rotated between OpenAI, Claude, and Gemini.
-I built on APIs.
-250M+ tokens running through real user flows.
+And it isn't just ChatGPT.
+I rotate between OpenAI, Claude, and Gemini.
+I build on APIs.
+250M+ tokens a year running through real user flows.

 **The result:** One person can operate with the leverage of an entire team.